sstaub/Ethernet3/README.md

 ###- Hard- and Software Reset

-two new functions to make resets, they can done only after Ethernet.begin(...)
+two new functions to make resets, Softreset can done only after Ethernet.begin(...)

 for Hardware Reset you need to set the Pin number